stevecrozz/lithostech.com/_posts/2024-11-29-diving-into-flume-water-monitor.markdown

 of consumer hardware product.
 It's worth pointing out that what I've done has surely voided whatever warranty came with my hardware, and I don't recommend doing any of this unless you're prepared to ruin your hardware and potentially even your relationship with Flume.
-Although I hope we're all still on good terms and have hopefully even had a good laugh at my wild investigation.
+I hope we're all still on good terms and have hopefully even had a good laugh at my wild investigation.

 If you're still reading, I'd like to request a feature!
 I'd like my bridge to post data in plain text to my own local MQTT server or some other [Home